aws/aws-cdk-go/awscdk/awssynthetics/README.md

 [Synthetics Canaries Deletion](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/synthetics_canaries_deletion.html).

 In the CDK, you can configure your canary to delete the underlying lambda function when the canary is deleted.
-This can be provisioned by setting `cleanup: Cleanup.LAMBDA`.
-Note that this will create a custom resource under the hood that takes care of the lambda deletion for you.
+This can be provisioned by setting `provisionedResourceCleanup` to `true`.

 ```go
 canary := synthetics.NewCanary(this, jsii.String("Canary"), &CanaryProps{